 The Government has consistently recognised that TfL is not expected to fund major renewals and enhancements through its own operating incomes.
-This plan helps demonstrate the importance of this work to the London and national economies, and I hope the Government will confirm the provision of capital funding for TfL in
+This plan helps demonstrate the importance of this work to the London and national economies, and I am relieved that Government has agreed to provide £250m in capital funding for TfL in 2024-25.